 - Check the newly created folder in the mailbox part in Outlook and verify the presence of data items.

-The above-mentioned manual process to convert the data from NSF files to Outlook is simple, but it has many drawbacks that make this process an error-prone method;
+The above-mentioned free process to convert the data from NSF files to Outlook is simple, but it has many drawbacks that make this process an error-prone method;

 - There is no option to filter the data, so you will have to convert whole data including such files that you did not want to migrate.